Kong/ngx_wasm_module/docs/README.md

 ## Development

-Consult [DEVELOPER.md](DEVELOPER.md) for developer resources on building this module from source and other general development processes.
+Consult [DEVELOPER.md](DEVELOPER.md) for instructions on the development process and workflow.

 See a term you are unfamiliar with?
 Consult the [code lexicon](DEVELOPER.md#code-lexicon).